-Visitors to Coastal Extreme Brewing Company & Distillery in Newport are sure to savor the Newport Storm beer and Thomas Tew Rum made on site, but they may not know that with the latter, they are in essence, tasting a piece of history.
-During the Colonial era, Newport was the rum capital of the world with over 22 rum distilleries throughout the city.
-In 2006, when the team behind Newport Storm decided to try their hand at distilling, they knew there was just one way to do it—the old fashioned way.
+Visitors to Newport Craft Brewing & Distilling Co. in Newport are sure to savor the craft beer and spirits made on site, but they may not know that when they are savoring the company's Thomas Tew Rum, they are in essence, tasting a piece of history.
+During the Colonial era, Newport was the rum capital of the world with more than 22 rum distilleries throughout the city.
+In 2006, when the team behind then-named Newport Storm beers decided to try their hand at distilling, they knew there was just one way to do it—the old fashioned way.

 The untamed flavors of this unaged white rum bring back the spirit of the bold sailors that put it all on the line to seek their fortunes.